-The planned network reflects projects identified based on the crash analysis summarized in Section 3 and technical memorandums 3.1 and 4.1.
+The planned network reflects projects identified based on the crash analysis summarized in Section 3 and technical memorandum #3 and #4.
 The planned network also prioritizes projects that are located on designated Safe Routes to School, streets with higher street functional classifications (indicating higher traffic volumes and speed), and adjacent to land use destinations.
 Detailed information regarding project extent, priority designation and planning level cost estimates for each pedestrian project is provided in Table 7-1 below.
 Note the multi-use path projects are documented in Section 6 Bicycle Plan.
 Appendix A contains the project prospectus sheets for the pedestrian related projects.